Methodology and sources

 Portal visibility and limitations

-We assess discoverability, onboarding clarity, sandbox visibility, auth/security overview visibility, event/callback documentation, and whether region differences are clearly described.
+We assess discoverability, onboarding clarity, sandbox visibility, auth and security visibility, event documentation, and whether regional differences are clearly described.

 Label: Analyst interpretation, based on public portal review